tii-racing/drone-racing-dataset/README.md

 ## Image Format

-For each flight, 2 folder contain the Arducam capture data
+For each flight, 2 folders contain the Arducam video capture data:

-- `camera_flight-.../` contains the all the captured frame in JPEG format
+- `camera_flight-.../` contains all the captured frame in JPEG format
 - `labels_flight-.../` contains the racing gates' bounding boxes and corner labels in the TXT format described below

 ### Labels Format

-Each TXT file contains a line `0 cx cy w h tlx tly tlv trx try trv brx bry brv blx bly blv` where
+Each TXT file contains lines in the form `0 cx cy w h tlx tly tlv trx try trv brx bry brv blx bly blv` where:

 - *0* is the class label for a gate (the only class in our dataset)
-- *cx, cy , w, h ∈ [0, 1]* are its bounding box center’s coordinates, width, and height, respectively
+- *cx, cy , w, h ∈ [0, 1]* are a gate's bounding box center’s coordinates, width, and height, respectively
 - *tlx, tly ∈ [0, 1], tlv ∈ [0; 2]* are the coordinates and visibility (0 outside the image boundaries; 2 inside the image boundaries) of the top-left internal corner.
 Similarly for *tr, bl, br*, the top-right, bottom-left, and bottom-right corners.

 > All values are in pixel coordinates normalized with respect to image size.
 The keypoints label format follows the COCO definition.
+The gates/lines in each TXT file are not ordered.

 ## Visualization Scripts

 The scripts in the [`scripts/`](/scripts/) folder can be used to visualize the data and to convert the data to other formats.

-To plot one of the CSVs, for example, use
+To plot one of the CSVs, for example, use:

 ```sh
 cd scripts/
 python3 ./data_plotting.py --csv-file ../data/autonomous/flight-01a-ellipse/flight-01a-ellipse_cam_ts_sync.csv
 ```

-To visualize the Arducam frame and label, use (and press SPACE to advance, CTRL+C to exit), for example
+To visualize the Arducam frames and labels, use (press SPACE to advance, CTRL+C to exit), for example:

 ```sh
 cd scripts/